 - Relax – Using the 3 breaths above.
 Open mouth sighs frees up the tension in your face and upper body.

-The next blog we will take you through a more detailed body scan meditation with the 3 breaths through scanning the body.
+The next blog we will take you through a more detailed body scan meditation with a visualisations.

 Mindful meditation is crucial I believe for the IVF journey or any journey towards parenthood as it is filled with anxiety, anticipation and rollercoaster of unexpected emotions.
 This is one method where we can build our resiliance and create a calmer space for ourselves and towards our love ones.